HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespaces in Imports field not imported from:
+    Packages required but not available: 'arrangements', 'crqa'

-      ‘crqa’ ‘plot3D’
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-      All declared Imports should be used.
+    manual.
     ```

 # Single.mTEC.Transcriptomes